 Google introduced a second step verification for maximizing your Google account security.
 There are many reasons to use this 2nd verification.
-Your credit card numbers are on your Google wallet, your emails are on Gamil account.
-If someone theft those things, your confidential data will expose and you’re in a big trouble.
+Your credit card numbers are on your Google wallet, your emails are on your Gmail account.
+If someone theft those things, your confidential data will expose and you’re in big trouble.

-After we enabled two step verification, it will generate 4 number code.
-You can get that code using either Google Authenticator app or using SMS text message options.
+After we enabled two-step verification, it will generate 4 number code.
+You can get that code using either the Google Authenticator app or using SMS text message options.
 Google Authenticator app available for only Android and iOS devices.

-If you don’t have a that device, then you can select an SMS text message.
-Authenticator app generates new code every 60 seconds (1 minutes).
-After you submit your log-in details and proceed the log-in, next page you can see submit verification code.
+If you don’t have that device, then you can select an SMS text message.
+Authenticator app generates new code every 60 seconds (1 minute).
+After you submit your log-in details and proceed with the log-in, next page you can see the submit verification code.

-However, if you use 3rd party log-in such as email clients or Android device, then you have to generate the Application specific password.
-This post I added all the necessary information that you need to know.
+However, if you use 3rd party log-in such as email clients or Android device, then you have to generate the Application-specific password.
+In this post, I added all the necessary information that you need to know.

 - Left side you can see an option called “Security”.

 - Under the “2-step verification” click its “Settings” button.

 - Next page, click “Start setup >>” button.